rspamd/rspamd.com/doc/integration.md

 Support for rspamd is available in [Haraka v2.7.0+](http://haraka.github.io/manual/plugins/rspamd.html){:target="&#95;blank"}.

 To enable: add `rspamd` to the `DATA` section of your `config/plugins` file and edit `config/rspamd.ini` to suit your preferences.

+## Integration with EmailSuccess MTA

+Support for rspamd is available from [EmailSuccess v11.19](https://www.emailsuccess.com/emailsuccess-introduces-rspamd-integration){:target="&#95;blank"}.

+To enable: in the administration console, type `filter-module-set rspamd enabled true`.
+Edit filtering options with the `filter-module-show rspamd` and `filter-module-set rspamd` commands to suit your preferences.

+You'll also need to enable the filter for each input interface (both SMTP and API) with `input-set INPUT1 filter enabled`, `ws-set rest_filter true` and `ws-set soap_filter true` commands.

+For further information please refer directly to [EmailSuccess documentation](https://doc.emailsuccess.com){:target="&#95;blank"}.

 ## LDA mode